How to Survive an Outdoor Winter Event When You'd Rather be Inside

 Layer Up Those Warm Winter Clothes

 You'd better layer up before sitting on an ice bench!
 Photo credit: Alan Nudi.
+(Note, photo taken prior to 2020 and COVID-19 guidelines.)

 This might go without saying, but we always see at least a few people at winter events dressed more for style than for the weather.
 But you know what's fashionable?
 Not getting hypothermia, and you do that by layering up.
 Long, thick socks.
 Maybe two pairs of socks.
 Maybe long underwear.
 A hoodie or sweater under your coat.
 A decent, heavy coat.
 Scarf.
 Hat.
 A balaclava or ear muffs.